strukturag/libheif/README.md

   A single library is built with support for HEIC and AVIF.
 * `testing`: for building and executing the unit tests.
 Also the internal library symbols are exposed.
 Do not use for distribution.
 * `fuzzing`: all codecs like in release build, but configured into a self-contained library with enabled fuzzers.
 The library should not distributed.
+* `tools-only`: builds only the command-line tools (`heif-enc`, `heif-dec`, ...) and links them against an *already installed* system libheif instead of rebuilding the library.
+This is useful, for example, to get a `heif-enc` with the TIFF reader enabled while keeping the distribution's libheif package.
+The library is located via its CMake config package, or via `pkg-config` (`libheif.pc`) as a fallback.
+Check out the libheif source matching your installed library version.
+Note that features relying on the experimental API are only available if the installed library was built with experimental features enabled.

 You can optionally adapt these standard configurations to your needs.
 This can be done, for example, by calling `ccmake .` from within the `build` directory.